Workforce management (WFM)

 #2 Cost Savings and Operational Efficiency

-By outsourcing workforce management functions, organizations can realize significant cost savings and operational efficiencies.
+With workforce management outsourcing functions, organizations can realize significant cost savings and operational efficiencies.

 Third-party providers leverage economies of scale and streamlined processes to deliver services at a lower cost compared to in-house operations.